 Be mindful that they might not feel ready or able to talk about their self-harm.
 Let them lead the discussion at their own pace, and don’t pressure them to tell you details they aren’t ready to discuss.
 It takes a lot of trust and courage to open up about self-harm.
 You might be the first person they have been able to talk to about this.

 Some tips for talking to someone about self-harm:

 - Set plenty of time aside to talk to them where you will be free from interruption.
 If you don’t have time at that particular moment, make sure to put time later in the day when you can listen to them.

 - If possible, remove distractions such as computers and phones being on.
 This will allow you to give your full attention, letting them know you are there to listen to and support them.

 - Acknowledge how difficult it might be to open up about their self-harm but don’t focus on or encourage them to tell you details about specific injuries or behaviours.
 Instead, talk about how they are feeling and what they are going through.

 - Try not to react shocked or disgusted.
 This can be hard as it can be difficult to understand why someone would harm themselves, but negative reactions can hurt the other person and may put them off talking to you.

 - Know your limits.
-The person who has experienced selfharm might tell you to keep it a secret and not to tell anyone else.
-If you believe they are in immediate danger or have injuries that need medical attention, you need to take action to make sure they are safe.
+Someone who has experienced self-harm might tell you to keep it a secret and not tell anyone else.
+If you believe they are in immediate danger or have injuries that need medical attention, you must take action to ensure they are safe.

-- Reassure them that you are there for them and that there are lots of sources of support available to them.
+- Reassure them that you are there for them and that many sources of support are available to them.
 You might not understand what they are going through or why they do it but remind them you are there for them regardless.

-- Avoid giving ultimatums; for example ‘stop or else…’ as these rarely work, and may drive behaviours underground.
-Furthermore, this may stop them talking to you and you might not get the chance to discuss the topic again.
+- Avoid giving ultimatums, for example, ‘stop or else…’ as these rarely work and may drive behaviours underground.
+Furthermore, this may stop them from talking to you, and you might not get the chance to discuss the topic again.

 - make time